Dhyey-Thummar/FEC-code-Bench/README.md

 # FEC-code-Bench
 The repository includes a complete pipeline built with python to simulate packet loss, implement error correction, and assess recovery performance.
+It also contains benchmarking scripts that allow for benchmarking LT-codes, Raptor Codes, and Implement the HSC-Encoding Algorithm (with bencmarking scripts on videos)

 # Step 1: Start the input script